GUGIG/react-task-tracker/README.md

 # React Study ("React JS Crash Course(1/19/2021)" by Traversy Media)

-## Studying React.js library via Traversy media's crash course Youtube video.
+### 1. Studying React.js library via Traversy media's crash course Youtube video
 I used function components with basic hooks that are -
 - useState
 - useEffect
 - useRef

-## Also I used routing library of react: "React Router".
+### 2. Also I used routing library of react: "React Router".
 Since the study material was posted *before* React Router v6 was released, I had to find different videos/blog posts to write v6 syntax.
 Major differences between v5 and v6 that I studied so far:
 - Switch vs Routes
 - no "exact" attribute
 - wildcard character "*" now used in path, undefined route, etc in v6

-## Stuffs that I want to add/implement into this project
+### 3. Stuffs that I want to add/implement into this project
 - context api
 - custom hooks
 - nested route